top of page

 צילום מסך 2022-12-13 154205_edited.jpg

-Born in 1996, single and live in Tel-Aviv.
+Born in 1996, lives in Tel-Aviv.

 Omer enlisted to the Combat Collection Corps, in the special unit called “Yahmam” – the target intelligence unit.
 The unit participated in operations in which they gathered accurate information about the Hezbollah organization beyond enemy lines.